Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: The local Hodge index inequality

-In this setting, let $X$ be a smooth projective variety of dimension $n$, defined over the field of complex numbers.
-The vector space $V=H^{1,1} (X, \mathbb{R})$, and the function $f=\vol$ is given by the volume function of $(1,1)$ classes.
+In this setting, let $X$ be a $n$-dimensional smooth projective variety over $\mathbb{C}$.
+The vector space is $V=H^{1,1} (X, \mathbb{R})$, and the function $f=\vol$ is the volume function of $(1,1)$-classes.
 We let \begin{itemize} \item $\mathfrak{C}$ be the K\"ahler cone of $X$, \item $\Eff^1 (f)=\Eff^1 (X)$, \end{itemize} as introduced in Section \ref{sec pos}.
-Then $f$ is $\mathfrak{C}$-Lorentzian, and the cones satisfy the condition required in Section \ref{pos cone lor}.
+Then $f$ is $\mathfrak{C}$-Lorentzian, and the cones satisfy the conditions required in Section \ref{pos cone lor}.

-\begin{claim} Let $\mathcal{C}=\Mov^1 (X)\cup \prim^1 (X)$ be the union of movable $(1,1)$ classes and prime divisor classes.
+\begin{claim} Let $\mathcal{C}=\Mov^1 (X)\cup \prim^1 (X)$ be the union of movable $(1,1)$-classes and prime divisor classes.
 Then $\mathcal{C}$ is a generating set. \end{claim}

-The first requirement follows from the existence of divisoial Zariski decomposition, see Section \ref{sec zardeco}.
+The requirement $\mathcal{C}$ generating $\Eff^1 (X)$ follows from the existence of divisorial Zariski decomposition, see Section \ref{sec zardeco}.

 The finiteness of $\mathcal{C}\cap \ker \mathfrak{L}$ follows from Lemma \ref{lem mov restr}, Proposition \ref{kernel mov} and Proposition \ref{finite eff}, which extend to transcendental classes by the same arguments.
 The point is that we can use the result in \cite{nystromDualityMorse} as a replacement of \cite{BFJ09} to prove Proposition \ref{kernel mov} and Proposition \ref{finite eff}.